 Corrugation gives metal panels considerable structural strength, which makes it possible to use these otherwise thin sheet metal panels for building envelope applications, such as roofing and cladding.
 Check out the video below to see how it’s made:

 Old School Corrugated Steel Panels

 During the height of the Industrial Age, steel became relatively cheap and abundant.
-Metal was viewed as the kind of material that offers an economically-viable way to cover large agricultural and industrial buildings.
-Back then, the corrugated steel panels were often non-coated, but that was not a problem, since there were plenty of spare steel roof and wall panels to replace any corroded ones.
+Metal was viewed as the kind of material that offers an economically viable way to cover large agricultural and industrial buildings.
+Back then, the corrugated steel panels were often non-coated, but that was not a problem since there were plenty of spare steel roof and wall panels to replace any corroded ones.

 As steel corrodes, it develops visible rust.
-When the old steel panels would get too unsightly, or worse develop holes resulting leaks, they would get replaced with the shiny new pieces.
+When the old steel panels would get too unsightly, or worse develop holes resulting in leaks, they would get replaced with the shiny new pieces.

 Today, corrugated metal panels are often chosen because of their old school appearance and relatively low cost.

 Most modern corrugated steel panels are normally coated with a metallic (zinc) finish to prevent oxidation and corrosion, and thus made to last for decades.